 Gigabyte LGA 1151 GA-H110M-A

-As we are using a locked Intel Core i5 processor, we shouldn’t be wasting money on Z170 chipset motherboard. i5’s are still great without overclocking and for a budget build like this, no matter what graphics card you choose, it will never bottleneck.
+As we are using a locked Intel Pentium processor, we shouldn’t be wasting money on Z270 chipset motherboard.
+Pentiums are still great without overclocking and for a budget build like this even if you choose a Z270 motherboard it will really not matter because the performance in games will be the same.

 Now this motherboard has two DIMM slots which support up to 32Gb of ddr4 memories clocked up to 2133Mhz.
 It has one PCI-E x 16 slot for the graphics card and two PCI-X 1 slots for sound cards and LAN cards.
 This motherboard is very durable and has very simple easy to access bios for different hardware tweakings.